Framing Palladio: Villa La Rotonda

-Of the 24 Palladian villas of the Veneto labeled UNESCO World Heritage sites, only La Rotonda has the temple-like feel that set it apart from all of the other countryside estates that dotted the landscape of the then Most Serene Republic of Venice (La Serenissima).
+Of the 22 Palladian villas of the Veneto still standing and labeled UNESCO World Heritage sites, only La Rotonda has the temple-like feel that set it apart from all of the other countryside estates that dotted the landscape of the then Most Serene Republic of Venice (La Serenissima).

 As Niccolò points out, “The central round hall, with its impressive domed vault, is framed outside by four, equally-balanced and identical facades, each accented by six Ionic columns that support the airy porticos and wide steps.”